New England would look a lot different today if Ithiel Town hadn’t created covered truss bridges and Greek Revival architecture.

 One of Town’s most important early works was Trinity Church on the Green in New Haven, Conn.
 Built from 1814-16, it was one of the first Gothic Revival churches in the United States.

 Town built a number of mansions, including his own, on Hillhouse Avenue in New Haven.
-Charles Dickens called it 'the most beautiful street in America.'
-It was part of a development by James Hillhouse, a congressman and Yale's treasurer for 50 years. .
-He laid out a road and planted elm trees along it.
+Charles Dickens called it ‘the most beautiful street in America,’ and the two George Bushes lived on it for a time.
+It was part of a development by James Hillhouse, a congressman and Yale’s treasurer for 50 years. .
+He laid out a road and then planted elm trees along it.
 Houses had to be set back 50 feet from the street and homeowners had to hire a leading architect to design their homes.
-Aaron Skinner commissioned Town to build the house above.
+So Aaron Skinner commissioned Town to build the house above.
 Yale bought it in 1978 and restored it for the International Center for Finance.

 Ithiel Town died on June 13, 1844.

 This story was updated in 2022.